Attorneys Sift Strong Opinions, Anxiety Among Chauvin Jurors

 “That’s not fair because we are humans, you know?” she said.

-Three in the pool were seated on the jury, and six others were dismissed by day's end.
+Three in the pool were seated on the jury, and six others were dismissed by day's end, in a process that actually began months ago, when potential jurors responded to an extensive questionnaire that explored their familiarity with the case and their own contacts with police.
+The questionnaires have not been made public and the jurors' identities are being kept secret.

 The three jurors who were selected — two men and one woman — all said they had heard some details about the case against Chauvin but would be able to put aside what they heard or opinions they had formed and make a decision based on evidence in court.
 One of the selected jurors said he hadn’t seen the bystander video of Floyd’s arrest at all, while the others described seeing it minimally.